Click to share!

 long layers for length

-Want length without that heavy, blunt feeling?
-Long layers are your answer.
+Long layers give you length without that heavy, blunt feeling.
 You get the illusion of length while keeping everything light and flowing.
 The trick is cutting shorter pieces throughout your longer hair so you skip the bulk at the ends.

 Start your layers around your chin or collarbone.
 This placement lets your hair move naturally while removing weight where you need it most.
-Aim for 2-3 inch gaps between each layer depth.
+Aim for two to three inch gaps between each layer depth.
 You’ll notice the difference immediately.

-How you style these layers matters just as much as how they’re cut.
 Apply volumizing mousse to damp roots before blow-drying to get lift where you want it.
 Use a lightweight serum on the mid-lengths and ends to fight frizz without flattening everything down.
+This combination keeps your hair moving without heaviness.

 Side Part With Volume at the Crown